inderbhushanjha/GravitySimulator/README.md

 # GravitybyInder
-simple gravity simulation of balls in python
+simple gravity simulation of regular in python